slopate/ESP32-Sensors-and-Wifi-in-Max/README.md

 Wires,
 Wooden Enclosure

+To run: Download all the files in the "boids" folder.
+Open the main file which is "boids-lab.maxpat".
+The instructions for how to run the max patch are in the patch itself.

  On a high level, the computer is running some JavaScript code which is generating "boids" which move around a 2D plane which is visible on the screen in Max.
 When a sound file is loaded into the buffer in Max, these boids take on specific meaning.
  Specifically, the X position of each boid represents the position of playback in the loaded buffer, For example, if the boid